NateWr/swordv3/readme.md

 1. Navigate to Settings > Website > Plugins > Installed Plugins and enable the SWORDv3 Deposits plugin.
 1. Navigate to Settings > Distribution > SWORDv3 Deposits > Setup.
 1. Configure the connection settings for the SWORDv3 service.
-1. Go to Deposits to view Pending deposits.
+2. Go to Deposits to view articles Ready for Deposit.
-1. Click the Deposit button to deposit any Pending deposits.
+3. Click the Deposit button to deposit any articles Ready for Deposit.

 ## Testing